aimacode/aima-java/trunk/aima-core/README.txt

 2. Learners all implement the Learner interface with 3 methods, train, predict and test.
 If you want to add a new type of Learner (a partitioning Decision Tree learner perhaps?) you need to implement this interface.

-= Change History (Update in reverse chronological order) = 0.10.5-Chp4-Rewrite : 09 Oct 2012 :<br>
+= Change History (Update in reverse chronological order) = 0.11.0-Chp7-Rewrite : 10 Aug 2014 :<br>
+  * Rewrite of the algorithms in Chapter 7 to more closely map to pseudo-code in book and to resolve outstanding issues.
+  * Baseline JDK supported by this library has been moved up from 1.6 to 1.7.
+  * Upgraded JUnit from 4.7 to 4.11.
+  * General Lexer and Parser Improvements:
+    * Tokens now track the position in the input that they started at.
+    * More informative Lexer and Parser exceptions are now generated.
+      Intended to help with identifying in the input where an error occurred.
+  * Propositional Parser Improvements:
+    * Takes operator precedence into account (i.e. does not require concrete syntax to be fully bracketed).
+    * Abstract syntax to Concrete syntax (ie. toString) only outputs brackets when necessary (easier to read) so concrete syntax can be parsed back in again unchanged.
+    * Square brackets can be used in addition to parenthesis to explicitly indicate precedence.
+    * Symbols changed for the following logical connectives:
+      * not -> ~
+      * and -> &
+      * or  -> |
+    * Abstract syntax tree (i.e. Sentence) simplified to correspond more closely with description in book.
+  * FOL Clause synchronization and performance enhancements contributed by Tobias Barth.
+  * Fixed Issue 31, Add implementation of - Fig 7.1 KB-Agent
+  * Fixed Issue 32, Add implementation of - Fig 7.20 Hybrid-Wumpus-Agent
+  * Fixed Issue 72, Propositional CNF parsing issue.
+  * Fixed Issue 78, Propositional CNFTransformer fails to transform Sentence.
+  * Fixed Issue 79, Random/False Bug in AIMA WalkSAT.java
+  * Fixed Issue 80, small bug in XYLocation.hashCode()
+  * Fixed Issue 83, Wrong time variable used in WumpusWorldKnowledgeBase.java
+  * Improvements and defect fixes to CSP logic.

+0.10.5-Chp4-Rewrite : 09 Oct 2012 :<br>
   * Implemented AND-OR-GRAPH-SEARCH from Chapter 4 (completing the set of algorithms from this chapter).
   * Fixed Issue 65, Improve genetic algorithm implementation, rewritten to be easier to use/extend.